Is There Enough Money To Be Made In The Indian Robo Advisory Space?

 Therefore, as in the case of the Indian B2C internet industry, it boils down to a fundraising and marketing game.
 The company which manages to raise the most funds would acquire customers by splurging on marketing and by giving massive discounts (in this case by waiving fees).
 Using this strategy, they would try to kill other less funded competitors or acquire them.

 Some of the leading players are Fundsindia, Scripbox, and Clearfunds.
-Fundsindia and Scripbox follow a commission-based model, whereas Clearfunds follow a flat fee model.
+Fundsindia and Scripbox follow a commission-based model, whereas Clearfunds follows a flat fee model.
+Hemista, a Robo Advisor designed especially for NRIs charges a percentage of AUM as fees.

 The current major mutual fund distributors such as Banks could easily adopt a Robo advisor model for their wealth management division.
 This would be a threat for the upcoming standalone Robo advisors.